 Place your stencil either directly on a shirt or on a scrap of orange fabric.
 For a scrap of fabric, orange knit would be ideal since you can leave the raw edges and it won’t fray.
 I couldn’t find orange knit so I used cotton and then hemmed under the edges.
 Paint the face onto the fabric with fabric paint.

 If you stenciled onto a piece of fabric, after the paint dries you can either hand stitch or machine stitch the fabric to a shirt.
 I like to use loose stitches so I can easily pull out the threads and remove the pumpkin face after Halloween so my son can keep wearing the shirt.
-Here he is in the final product, being bribed with some candy to sit still for a minute!

 For more information about stencils, visit this post I did in the past.